 NORTH COAST REPERTORY THEATRE 300 5th St.

-OLD TOWN ART GALLERY 417 Second St. “Sculptures and Jewelry,” Yvonne Jarrett.
+OLD TOWN ART GALLERY 417 Second St. Guest Artist: Nancy Flemming, oil paintings.
 Various artists, photography, oil painting, acrylic painting, watercolors, pen & ink, charcoal, drawings, sculpture, textile, mixed media, woodworking, jewelry, and sculpture.
 Celebrating our 50th anniversary.
 Longest established Local artisan Co-Op in Humboldt County.
+17-year member, Yannis Stefanakis, murals on canvas.

 OLD TOWN INK LAB 212 G St. Creative vending machine featuring local artists.